-To date, HowGood’s grocer program shows an average lift in sales of 32% for BEST rated products when the rating system is on the shelf.
-Over the past nine years, HowGood has developed the world’s largest database of sustainable food ratings, including an in-store rating system that identifies industry leaders in the food system.
+To date, HowGood’s grocer program shows an average lift in sales of 32% for BEST rated products.
+Especially when the rating system is on the shelf.
+Over the past nine years, HowGood has developed the world’s largest database of sustainable food ratings.
+For that’s including an in-store rating system that identifies industry leaders in the food system.

 HowGood is currently the only company that rigorously researches the goodness of food products.
 That’s based on multiple metrics.
 Moreover and highlights those ratings for consumers at the point of purchase.
 With over 70 industry-specific indicators per food item.
 That’s from ingredient sourcing to labor practices.
 So the organization has rated over 170,000 products.